GovTechSG/developer.gov.sg/collections/_guidelines/procurement/accreditation-at-sg.md

 #### What We Do

-Accreditation@SGD accredits promising and innovative Singapore-based high-growth ICM product companies to establish credentials and position them as qualified contenders to government and large enterprise buyers.
+Promising and innovative Singapore-based high-growth ICM product companies to establish credentials and position them as qualified contenders to government and large enterprise buyers.
 It also provides potential end users with the assurance of the accredited companies’ product core functionalities and ability to deliver.

 #### Continuing Outcomes

-As of September 2020, over 1000 projects opportunities worth over SGD630 million have been created for accredited companies.
 Government agencies can procure these accredited solutions from this panel of companies for their ICT initiatives.

 #### Accreditation Process